EthanCai/programming-learning-notes/projects-part-4.md

 ## User Behavior Collection & Analysis

-- [Piwik - Open Analytics Platform](http://piwik.org/): Piwik is an open analytics platform currently used by individuals, companies and governments all over the world.
+- [PHP: Piwik](http://piwik.org/): Piwik is an open analytics platform currently used by individuals, companies and governments all over the world.
 With Piwik, your data will always be yours.
 Learn why Piwik is the right web analytics tool for you below.
 - [Open Web Analytics](http://www.openwebanalytics.com/): Open Web Analytics (OWA) is open source web analytics software that you can use to track and analyze how people use your websites and applications.
 OWA is licensed under GPL and provides website owners and developers with easy ways to add web analytics to their sites using simple Javascript, PHP, or REST based APIs.
 - [Snowplow - the event analytics platform](http://snowplowanalytics.com/): Have every single event, from your websites, mobile apps, desktop applications and server-side systems, stored in your own data warehouse and available to action in real-time.
 - [tracking.js](http://trackingjs.com/): The tracking.js library brings different computer vision algorithms and techniques into the browser environment.
 By using modern HTML5 specifications, we enable you to do real-time color tracking, face detection and much more — all that with a lightweight core (~7 KB) and intuitive interface.